sandeepnegi1996/sandeepnegi1996/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Angular,SpringBoot, Oracle and Elastic Search

+- 🔭 I’m have worked on  ...
 Java Automation Framework, Advanced in API Automation, Beginner in Performance Testing :)

 - 🌱 I’m currently learning ...
 CI / CD with Docker with Real Time Reporting